raulsteinmetz/raulsteinmetz/README.md

 ### Deep Learning Researcher

 Welcome to my GitHub profile!
-I'm Raul Steinmetz, a Deep Learning Researcher with focus on Deep Reinforcement Learning, Human-Robot Interaction and Computer Vision.
+I'm Raul Steinmetz, a Deep Learning Researcher with focus on Reinforcement Learning, Human-Robot Interaction and Computer Vision.

 #### About Me